Manders0689/Final-Project/Sets.md

-# Using Stacks is Python
+# Using Sets is Python

-Welcome to the Stacks tutorial.
+Welcome to the Sets tutorial.
-You will learn how stacks work and when to use them.
+You will learn how sets work and when to use them.

 ## Introduction

-## Undo Option
+## Hashing
 [Sample Link](Thisishowtopostalink.com)

-## Functions and Stacks
+## Conflicts
 ![Picture to Display](filename_or_link)

 ## Example Problem